Quantum Groups and Quantum Cohomology: Yangian action

 \subsection{The Yangian of $\gl(2)$}

-Yangians of classical Lie algebras have been studied in great detail, see for example the exposition in \cite{ChariPr,ES,Molev,MNO}.
+Yangians of finite-dimensional Lie algebras have been studied in great detail, see for example the exposition in \cite{ChariPr,ES,Molev,MNO}.
 We recall $\bY(\gl(2))$ is generated by countably many generators, the coefficients $\bE_{ij}^{(k)}$ in the generating series

 subject to the RTT=TTR relations.
 These relations are written in terms of the matrix

 and have the form

 The equality in \eqref{RTTgl2} is an equality in